calelkeno/fastapi_noncoders/hands_on_excersice.md

 ## Topic : `Develop an API to Manage Student Records`
 **The API should include :**
-- Handling Student data (name, age, grade) into an in-memory list.
+- Handling Student data (name, age, grade) by storing into an in-memory list.
 - Endpoints should include :
 	- GET /students (returns the entire list of users information as JSON.)
 	- GET /students/{id} (takes an integer path parameter `id`, searches the list, and returns the matching user)